 The destination was Homestake Camp about a mile from the Racetrack Playa and still another 20 miles away and up the very steep, narrow and rough Lippincott Road.
 The last few miles before turning onto Lippincott Road were very rocky with extremely high washboards.
 Finding a comfortable speed was impossible.

-We welcomed the change as we turned toward Lippincott Pass and made our way toward the old mining road that quickly climbs and serpentines up the mountain side.
+We welcomed the change as we turned toward Lippincott Pass and made our way toward the old mining road that quickly climbs and serpentines up the mountainside.
 The road scratched into the hillside becomes very narrow and steep after a deceptive first mile or so.
 Fortunately, right where the road turns to a 4WD only track, there is a turnout allowing the less adventurous to retreat.
 Once you pass this spot, just beyond the old the National Monument sign, you are committed to continuing to the top.
-Narrow, sometimes feeling just wide enough for four wheels, the rough track is then made even thinner by areas of washouts.
+Narrow, sometimes feeling only wide enough for four wheels, the rough track is then made even thinner by areas of washouts.
 Climbing to the pass is beautiful with the views changing from looking up the canyon and back to the enormous vistas of the Saline Valley and the road that you climbed to get right where you are.

 As you summit, the road turns left to the Racetrack or right to Homestake Camp and further on to the Lippincott Mine.
 The Camp was empty, so we chose the site with the “best” view.